About Bailey Island

 The Bailey Island Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Cumberland County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bailey Island, Maine residents are available through the local police department and authorized providers in Cumberland County.
+Fingerprinting services for Bailey Island, Maine residents are available through local police (where present) and authorized providers in Cumberland County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Bailey Island Police Department or Cumberland County Sheriff's Office for scheduling and fees.

-Property records for Bailey Island, Maine are maintained by the Cumberland County Assessor's Office and the Cumberland County Clerk and Recorder.
+Property records for Bailey Island, Maine are maintained by the Cumberland Municipal Assessor's Office and the Cumberland County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Cumberland County, including parcels in Bailey Island.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Cumberland County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Cumberland County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maine counties provide online property record searches through their county websites.
-For in-person requests, visit the Cumberland County offices at the county courthouse.
 The Cumberland County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bailey Island, Maine residents are available through both county and state offices.
 The Maine Department of Health and Human Services, Office of Vital Records, located in Augusta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maine.
 Orders can be placed online, by mail, or in person.
 Locally, the Cumberland County Clerk's office issues marriage licenses and maintains marriage records for Cumberland County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.